TritonVM/triton-vm/specification/src/processor-table.md

 1. `RunningProductOpStackTable` for the Permutation Argument with the [OpStack Table](operational-stack-table.md).
 1. `RunningProductRamTable` for the Permutation Argument with the [RAM Table](random-access-memory-table.md).
 1. `RunningProductJumpStackTable` for the Permutation Argument with the [Jump Stack Table](jump-stack-table.md).
-1. `RunningEvaluationHashInput` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the input to the hash function from the Processor to the Hash Coprocessor.
+1. `RunningEvaluationHashInput` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the input to the hash function from the processor to the hash coprocessor.
-1. `RunningEvaluationHashDigest` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the hash digest from the Hash Coprocessor to the Processor.
+1. `RunningEvaluationHashDigest` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the hash digest from the hash coprocessor to the processor.
-1. `RunningEvaluationSpongeAbsorb` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the 10 next to-be-absorbed elements from the Processor to the Hash Coprocessor.
+1. `RunningEvaluationSpongeAbsorb` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the 10 next to-be-absorbed elements from the processor to the hash coprocessor.
-1. `RunningEvaluationSpongeSqueeze` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the 10 next squeezed elements from the Hash Coprocessor to the Processor.
+1. `RunningEvaluationSpongeSqueeze` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the 10 next squeezed elements from the hash coprocessor to the processor.
+1. `RunningEvaluationSpongeOrder` for the Evaluation Argument with the [Hash Table](hash-table.md) for copying the currently executing Sponge instruction from the processor to the hash coprocessor.
 1. `RunningProductU32Table` for the Permutation Argument with the [U32 Table](u32-table.md).
 1. `RunningProductAllClockJumpDifferences` for the [Multi-Table Set Equality argument](memory-consistency.md#clock-jump-differences-with-multiplicities-in-the-processor-table) with the [RAM Table](random-access-memory-table.md), the [JumpStack Table](jump-stack-table.md), and the [OpStack Table](operational-stack-table.md).